This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 How to Get to Coral Bay in St John:

-• Step 1: If you are not already in the U.S. Virgin Islands, you will first need to fly into neighboring St. Thomas (STT).
-I wrote all about getting to St. John in this post here.
+- Step 1: If you are not already in the U.S. Virgin Islands, you will first need to fly into neighboring St. Thomas (STT).
+I wrote in greater detail about getting to St. John in this post here.

-• Step 2: Take the 20-minute ferry ride between St. Thomas and St. John to arrive in St. John’s Cruz Bay.
-The ferry leaves once per hour and costs $8.15 per person each way (with an additional $4.00 for checked bags).
+- Step 2: Take the 15-minute ferry ride from Red Hook in St. Thomas to arrive in St. John’s Cruz Bay.
+The ferry leaves once per hour and costs $8.15 per person each way (with an additional $4.00 for each checked bag).
+While you can buy these tickets online in advance, it is not necessary to do so.

-• Step 3: Driving a rental car is the easiest way to cross St. John from Cruz Bay to Coral Bay, although taxis are available too.
-There is also a bus that will take you from Cruz Bay to Coral Bay, but it’s not always the most reliable.
+- Step 3: Driving a rental car is the easiest way to cross St. John from Cruz Bay to Coral Bay, although taxis are available too.
+There is also a bus that runs from Cruz Bay to Coral Bay, but it’s infrequent with limited coverage of the island.
 Route 10 is technically the quickest driving route, but North Shore Road passes the beaches, making it very scenic.

 Travel Savvy Tip

-If you are staying in Coral Bay, you’ll likely want to rent a car for the duration of your trip.
+If you are staying in Coral Bay, it’s easiest to move about with a rental car.
 Check you rental’s listing to see if you need a 4×4 to access it.
 We’ve had great experiences using St. John Car Rental and more recently, Mr. Piper’s Jeeps.
 Just don’t forget to drive on the left side of the road!

 Restaurants in Coral Bay:

-Although you’ll find less restaurants in Coral Bay than in Cruz Bay, there are still plenty of gems available.
-Here is a listing of the best places to eat in Coral Bay and what I love about them (note: don’t be surprised if some of them only take cash or Venmo):
+Although you’ll find less restaurants in Coral Bay than in Cruz Bay, there are still some beloved eateries to check out.
+Here is a listing of the best places to eat in Coral Bay and what I love about them (note: it’s not uncommon for some to only take cash or Venmo):

-• Skinny Legs: This divey bar and grill is an island staple.
+- Skinny Legs: This divey bar and grill is an island staple.
 Proudly serving up refreshing blender-free drinks, Skinny Legs’ specialty is delicious, juicy burgers that are a requirement on every St. John trip.
-You can enjoy live music here on occasion too.
+Always finish your meal with their famous key lime pie.

-• Rhumb Lines: With their Southeast Asia-inspired decor, Rhumb Lines offers an atmospheric patio, as well as covered seating for those rainy nights.
-The best dish on the menu is pad thai, which you must finish off with their addictive peanut butter chocolate pie.
-I look forward to that pie every year!
+- Rhumb Lines: With its Southeast Asian-inspired decor, Rhumb Lines offers an atmospheric patio, as well as covered seating for those rainy nights.
+The best dish on the menu is pad thai, which you must finish off with their addictive peanut butter chocolate pie (when available).
+Note – opening times have been haphazard here lately.

-• Johnny Lime: Stop into this new BBQ joint in Coral Bay for a plate of smoked meats with comforting sides and refreshing cocktails.
+- Johnny Lime: Stop into this BBQ joint in Coral Bay for a plate of smoked meats with comforting sides and refreshing cocktails.
 If you show up on Friday, ordering the weekly smoked lobster special is a must!
-Other fun nights include Monday’s Bingo, Tuesday’s open mic, and Wednesday’s trivia.
+Other fun nights include Monday’s Bingo, Tuesday’s open mic, and Saturday’s corn hole tournament.

-• Lime Out: Lime Out is a floating taco bar in Coral Harbor that can only be reached by boat.
+- Lime Out: Lime Out is a floating taco bar in Coral Harbor that can only be reached by boat.
 The concept may seem a bit gimmicky, but the tacos are actually delicious and it’s fun to eat them on floating rafts.
 You can book your trip to Lime Out here!
 No boat?
 No worries!
-When they are slow (after 3pm), you can order Lime Out’s tacos as takeout and they will deliver them to you at the dock behind Skinny Legs.
+On slow afternoons (usually after 3pm), give Lime Out a call and see if they will deliver some tacos to you at the dock behind Skinny Legs.
+Oftentimes they will oblige!

 Also Read: The Best Restaurants in St. John USVI